mmartial/ComfyUI-Nvidia-Docker/README.md

 The `Makefile` will attempt to find the latest published release on GitHub and automatically propose to build this version.
 It is also possible to manually set the version, by modifying the `Makefile` and adapting the `COMFY_VERSION` variable.

-This build is also set to run as a user whose UID and GID are copied from the container building user' own `uid` and `gid`.
+This build is also set to not run internally as the `root` user, but run as a user whose UID and GID are copied from the container building user' own `uid` and `gid` (it is also possible to request a different UID/GID at `docker run` time).
 This is done to a allow end users to have local directory structures for all the side data (input, output, temp, user), Hugging Face `HF_HOME` if used, and the entire `models` being separate from the running container and able to be altered by the user.

 The tag for the ComfyUI container image is obtained from the latest official release from GitHub.